-Every time I bake fish in the oven like this, I am so happy I did.
+Every time I bake salmon in the oven like this, I am so happy I did.

 It’s so easy.